cxxyao2/react-test-in-typescript/README.md

 ## setup test environment

-- install the same versions
+- attention: keep the versions of all libraries the same as in package.json
+- use google search and javascript knowledge if a target to test or a property is not found
 - yarn install

 ## commands